Monday, 31 January 2022

 There is no need to study Advaita Vedanta or Buddhism to acquire Self-knowledge or Brahma Gnana or Atma Gnana.
 All accumulated knowledge is of no use to realize the Advaitic truth, which is beyond form, time, and space.

-Mundaka Upanishad: ~ “The study of the Vedas, linguistics, Rituals, astronomy and all the arts Can be called lower knowledge.
-The higher Is that which leads to Self-realization.
+Mundaka Upanishad: ~ “The study of the Vedas, linguistics, Rituals, astronomy, and all the arts can be called lower knowledge.
+The highest is that which leads to Self-realization.

 Mastering the philosophy of Vedanta will not help to get rid of ignorance.
-The realization of one's identity with Brahman is Liberation possible and by no other means.
+The realization of one's identity with Brahman is Liberation, possible by no other means.

 Sage Sankara says ~ VC-162- There is no liberation for a person of mere book knowledge, howsoever well-read in the philosophy of Vedanta, so long as one does not give up the false identification with the body, sense organs, etc., which are unreal.